DgvDilshan/E-Commerce-using-Java/README.md

 •	start the backend part in cart section

 2024-04-01
-•	create the servlet and connected the backend part but creating the error this part
+•	create the servlet and connected the backend part but display the error this part
 •	search the fix this error support the use AI , no solution the fix error part
 •	I try the resold the error
 •	I change the NetBeans version and try this but not completed